 Lineworkers are problem-solvers.
 They venture into a tangle of broken pieces and make the parts work together again.
-In the process, they use not just their physical skills, but familiarity of mathematics, electrical knowledge, and mechanics.
-They work as individuals as part of a large team that with the goal of safely restoring power.
+In the process, they use not just their physical skills, but a familiarity of mathematics, electrical knowledge, and mechanics.
+They work as individuals as part of a large team with the goal of safely restoring power.

 Lineworkers are members of our communities.
 Each person we see on a pole or in a truck often presents several people, actually.
-A spouse or significant other, maybe children, parents. hey represent people involved in schools, churches, theater, Scouts, Little League… Lineworkers, by their nature, contribute to our overall quality of life.
+A spouse or significant other, maybe children, parents.
+They represent people involved in schools, churches, theater, Scouts, Little League… Lineworkers, by their nature, contribute to our overall quality of life.

 A person who goes into lineman work must have a special DNA to even apply.
 These high standards are also drilled into lineworker students.
 Caldwell Community and Technical Institute, Hudson, NC, is a premier trainer of lineworkers.
 A coordinator and instructor for the Electrical Lineman Program had told me this about educating lineworkers.
 “We teach our students from day one that their own personal safety and the safety of their crew is paramount.
 Our students are taught that the goal is not individual success but rather the success of the entire class.”